FartyPants/Training_PRO/README.md

 https://github.com/FartyPants/Training_PRO

-In general THIS repo above is ahead of the extension included in text WebUi.
+In general the repo above is ahead of the extension included in text WebUi.

 ## News